GriffinCanCode/ArtificialOS/docs/patterns/shard-manager.md

 - Manual guesses at contention levels
 - No adaptation to hardware reality

-**Root Cause:** Static allocation doesn't adapt to runtime hardware topology and actual workload patterns.
+**Root Cause:** Static allocation does not adapt to runtime hardware topology and actual workload patterns.

 ## Solution: CPU-Topology-Aware Dynamic Sharding